-- (1) The weekly report for SBT catch is required by Taiwan Tuna Association to be submitted to Fisheries Agency.
-Provision of daily records, including catch, fishing location and discards in the weekly report has been required while applying for SBT statistical document since 2002. - (2) Logbook is required to be submitted to Fisheries Agency within specified time period after a fishing vessel enters a port.
+- (1) The weekly report for SBT catch is required through Taiwan Tuna Association to submit to Fisheries Agency.
+Provision of daily records, including catch, fishing location and discards in the weekly report has been required while applying for SBT statistical document since 2002. - (2) Logbook is required to submit to Fisheries Agency within specified time period after fishing vessel entered into port.
 Since 2004, a revised logbook form has been distributed to fishing vessels for recording information on ecologically related species, such as seabirds, marine mammals and sea turtles.

-- (3) From April 2002, it is mandatory for the vessels that catch SBT required to be equipped with VMS's equipment in order to monitor location of the vessels. - (4) The experimental scientific observer program has been launched since 2001, but vessels fishing for SBT commence to be deployed 2 observers on 2 vessels in 2003.
+- (3) From April 2002, it is mandatory for the vessels that catch SBT are required constrainedly to be equipped with VMS's equipment in order to monitor location of the vessels. - (4) The experimental scientific observer program has been launched since 2001, but vessels fishing for SBT commence to be deployed 2 observers on 2 vessels in 2003.
 There were 3 scientific observers dispatched on SBT vessels for 5 observation trips during the fishing season in 2004.
-Four scientific observers were dispatched on 4 SBT vessels in 2005.
-Observers record the catches and locations every day, measure the fish total length, identify bio-species including tuna-like species, sea turtles, seabirds, sharks and marine mammals etc, and sample muscle tissues, otoliths, stomach content and gonad of tuna for research.
-The coverage rate was 7.02% by vessel in 2005. - (5) Trade Information Scheme (TIS) has been implemented to collect more updated and detailed catch information since June 2000.
+Observers record the catches and locations every day, measure the fish total length, identify bio-species including tuna-like species, sea turtles, seabirds, sharks and marine mammals, etc, and sample muscle tissues, otoliths, stomach content and gonad of tuna for research.
+The coverage was 4.67% by vessel. - (5) Trade Information Scheme (TIS) has been implemented to collect more updated and detailed catch information since June 2000.
 While applying for TIS document, the applicant is required to submit the transshipment document issued by the cargo carriers.
 After unloading catch in Japan, the applicant is required to submit to Fisheries Agency the unloading documents issued by the Japanese Customs for further verification of catch statistics.